WRTeam-in/eBroker-Doc/docs/web/pwa-setup.md

 ---

-## Benefits of PWA for Your eDemand Application
+## Benefits of PWA for Your eBroker Application

 - **Installable**: Users can add your app to their home screen without app store requirements
 - **Responsive**: Works on any device with a browser